Bay View bar guide

 2306 S. Kinnickinnic Ave., (414) 755-0377

-Cafe Centraal more than filled the old open corner on Kinnickinnic and Lincoln Avenues, now a certified Bay View staple.
-Serving both lunch and dinner, Cafe Centraal has a binder full of Belgian beers and taps and a long bar with plenty of room to sit down, relax and swig away the night.
+Centraal Grand Cafe & Tappery more than filled the old open corner on Kinnickinnic and Lincoln Avenues, now a certified Bay View staple.
+Serving both lunch and dinner, the newly renovated and refreshed Centraal has a binder full of Belgian beers and taps and a long bar with plenty of room to sit down, relax and swig away the night.

 2265 S. Howell Ave., (414) 294-5858